muzzie86/imaptools.com/README.md

 cd /path/to/imaptools.com

 # fetch all the Census Tiger data for 2019 - PATIENCE takes hours
+# this took 28 hours to run on my comcast connection
 tiger-maps/wget-tiger 2019
 ```
 This leaves a log file which may contain errors in the download.
 It is safe to run the script multiple times as it will only download missing files.